+The pre-trade and post-trade monitoring and oversight of the environmental and social characteristics promoted by the Sub-Fund are undertaken by the Management Company.
 The monitoring of environmental or social characteristics of the investment product is ensured through a dedicated control framework.
 The Management Company, through its Business Control & Oversight team, performs pre-trade controls based on the indicators and objective set in the precontractual document as well as periodic ex-post controls to ensure that the portfolio complies with the commitments made.
-If a "non-compliant matter" is detected by the Management Company, its Business Control & Oversight team will first analyse it and engage in dialogue with the External Investment Manager if necessary.
+If a "non-compliant matter" is detected by the Management Company, its Business Control & Oversight team will first analyse it and engage in dialogue with the portfolio management team.
+Depending on the nature of the non-compliance, the Management Company's ESG team may decide to monitor it using its proprietary "ESG Watchlist".
+If the non-compliance persists over time, an escalation process is put in place by the Management Company to ensure a timely remediation plan in the best interest of shareholders.